hajaf/final-Project/README.md

 Tableau will be used to create data visualizations and to create a happiness dashboard.
 SQL will be used to look up information and to join tables.

+We will be using a simple statistical analysis to see how happiness is measured throughout the world.

 ## Database
 -------